diramazioni/agent-zero-cli/README.md

 -   **In-Message Command Execution**: Embed shell commands within backticks (e.g., `` `ls -l` ``) directly in your messages.
 The CLI will execute these commands and replace them with their output before sending the message to Agent Zero.
 -   **System-Wide Installation**: Install the client globally on your system, making it accessible from any directory using a convenient alias.
 -   **`.env` Configuration**: Configure the Agent Zero MCP server URL using a `.env` file.
 -   **File Inclusion (`@`)**: Include content from local files or remote URLs directly in your messages.
-The CLI will read the specified file or ask Agent Zero to `fetch` using the mcp tool.
+The CLI will read the specified file if is local or ask Agent Zero to `fetch` using the mcp tool (the fetch tool should be installed inside Agent Zero).

 ## Installation